 A 17th century rake (Anthony Andrews) feigns impotence in order to seduce his friends' wives without suspicion from their husbands.
 However, a saucy country wench (Helen Mirren) married to a much older man (Bernard Cribbins), unfamiliar with London society's duplicitous ways, cuts through the pretenses when she falls in love with the rake.
 William Wycherley's bawdy restoration comedy was considered shocking enough to be kept off stages between 1760 and 1920 (that a 160 years!) and even today, it's still fairly raunchy.
 The "China" scene is still quite hilarious.
 The play gets a fairly lively production here though it takes a while to get its cadence flowing.
 Andrews as the main protagonist leaves a lot to be desired but Mirren is both sexy and impudent as the title character and underplays while most of the cast performs broadly.
 Directed by Donald McWhinnie.
 With Adrienne Corri, Ciaran Madden, Amanda Barrie, John Nettleton and Phil Daniels.

 An aging and high strung Southern belle (Ann-Margret), near the end of her nerves, comes to stay in New Orleans with her pregnant sister (Beverly D'Angelo) and her brutish husband (Treat Williams).
 She and her brother in law immediately clash as she slowly unravels.
+Based on the classic play by Tennessee Williams and directed by John Erman (THE TWO MRS. GRENVILLES).
 While Shakespeare's Hamlet remains the one role every actor must conquer at some point in order to challenge himself as an actor and prove his mettle, Tennessee Williams' Blanche DuBois is the female equivalent.
 Perhaps, the greatest role ever written for a woman.
-This version, directed by John Erman (TWO MRS. GRENVILLES), may not do the Williams play justice (the 1951 Elia Kazan film, despite the censor's restrictions of the era, remains the definitive film version) but Ann-Margret's Blanche is a glorious triumph.
+This version may not do the Williams play justice (the 1951 Elia Kazan film, despite the censor's restrictions of the era, remains the definitive film version) but Ann-Margret's Blanche is a glorious triumph.
 She seems to have a tougher hide than Vivien Leigh's Blanche but it makes her final breakdown all the more horrifying.
 Randy Quaid is also very good as Mitch but Treat Williams' Stanley is inadequate and D'Angelo as Stella is passable.
 Unlike the 1951 film, Williams' play is untouched and Oscar Saul's adaptation is faithful to the play.
 The trite Marvin Hamlisch score seems to have no affinity for the material.

 A college student (Bobby Van) has little interest in education, uppermost in his mind is having fun and girls, especially one co-ed (Debbie Reynolds).
 This minor B&W programmer from MGM was aimed at the youth market and while not a musical exactly, there are a handful of songs and dance numbers.
 It's amiable if forgettable fluff and the fact that MGM filmed it in B&W instead of Technicolor shows how disposable they thought the film was and they're not wrong.
 The film's strong point is its dancing and Bobby Van was a wonderful dancer.
 A sort of poor man's Donald O'Connor though he resembles the young Ray Bolger.
 His best friend is played by a young Bob Fosse and though the choreography is credited to Alex Romero, once Fosse starts dancing it's obvious his moves are pure Fosse!
 The film has Reynolds reprise All I Do Is Dream Of You which she had sung the previous year in SINGIN' IN THE RAIN.
 The film became the basis of the 1959 TV sitcom THE MANY LOVES OF DOBIE GILLIS.
 Directed by Don Weis (ADVENTURES OF HAJJI BABA).
 With Barbara Ruick (CAROUSEL), Lurene Tuttle, Hans Conreid, Lawrence Dobkin and Kathleen Freeman.